-I think glitter glue is the easiest to use as you just apply directly without having to worry about lots of loose glitter going everywhere.
+I think glitter glue is the easiest to use as you just apply it directly without having to worry about lots of loose glitter going everywhere.
 Surprise, surprise, my suggestion is Crayola!
 (I think it’s because I know it’s a brand that is available worldwide, and my readers are far-flung around the globe.)

 More Coloring Pages to Print